0xksure/ainft/README.md

 9. Transfer aiNFT.
 Allow the holder of the aiNFT to transfer it to another account.

 # TODO
-[x] Allow user to attach compute to aiNFT
+- [x] Allow user to attach compute to aiNFT
-[ ] Use on-chain config to build the prompt
-[ ] Implement support for mongodb for storing data to build prompt [ ] Allow AI to generate actively make choices
+- [ ] developer can create collection and premint NFTs
+- [ ] User can mint randomly or pick an NFT
-[ ] Make on chain actions from execution client
+- [ ] All NFTs in collections can use the same execution client
+- [ ] All NFTs use the same compute mint